Cinematic VR as a reflexive tool beyond empathy

 In this study, the Korean cultural climate in the 1990s is analyzed through the popular television sitcoms, ‘LA Arirang’, ‘Three Guys and Three Girls’ and ‘Sunpung Obstetrics & Gynecology Clinic’.
-A situation comedy or a ‘sitcom’ refers to a theater of situations.
-The genre uses the interweaving of humor into the structure of everyday life to establish its comedic effect and narrative.
-Since humor itself is an integral part of any culture, its use in the context of daily life stories can be particularly insightful.
+A situation comedy or a ‘sitcom’ refers to a theatre of situations.
+The genre uses the interweaving of humour into the structure of everyday life to establish its comedic effect and narrative.
+Since humour itself is an integral part of any culture, its use in the context of daily life stories can be particularly insightful.
 Sitcoms can then be used as tools to explore and reveal the nature of society in the times they were made in.

-The 1990s was a period of significant social change in Korean society and also signaled the introduction of the sitcom genre to Korean television.
+The 1990s was a period of significant social change in Korean society and also signalled the introduction of the sitcom genre to Korean television.
 During this time, Korea was going through a transitional period with the growth of chaotic globalization and civilianization.
 The democratization era had started, and neo-liberal policies claiming to advocate globalization began to be implemented.
 This resulted in the emergence of a new generation who accepted consumer culture with little critical awareness and the collapse of the economy following over-stimulated economic growth.

 The sitcoms ‘LA Arirang’, ‘Three Guys and Three Girls’ and ‘Sunpung Obstetrics & Gynecology Clinic’ portrayed the historical characteristics of the 1990s.
 All the three works showed various aspects of human relationships against the backdrop of the rapid social changes in the 1990s.
 Conflicts, developed from the coexistence between the old generation and the new generation, were revealed, and an idealized vision of Westernization and Americanization were shown.
 However, these works imply different cultural climates, which depend on the perspectives of different generations and the historical events leading up to them.